 Class teachers and subject leaders will be able to provided additional information about the curriculum if you cannot find it on this page.

 Reading and Phonics at Allington

 Reading is at the heart of the curriculum at Allington.
-Throughout the school, a love for reading is nurtured through our use of the CLPE Power of Reading scheme, whereby good quality texts are used to develop language and writing skills, alongside reading skills.
+Throughout the school, a love for reading is nurtured through our use of the CLPE Power of Reading scheme, whereby high quality texts are used to develop language and writing skills, alongside reading skills.
 Children are provided with opportunities to develop their reading skills in directed Guided Reading sessions, as well as using opportunities across other curriculum areas.
 As early readers in Key Stage 1, we use a book banded reading scheme offering a wide variety of genres to develop reading skills.
-Year 1 particularly focus on Oxford Reading Tree books, however these also continue into Year 2 as appropriate.
+Year 1 particularly focus on Oxford Reading Tree books and these also continue into Year 2 as appropriate.
 From Key Stage 2, children are encouraged to develop as independent readers, discovering favourite authors amongst the well-stocked shelves in class libraries (more details in the below document).